Presto Electric Pressure Canner Review: Safe, Approved, and Worth It?

 Image of the Presto Electric Canner sitting on a kitchen counter.

-First I’ll say I do not have personal experience using this digital canner.
-My comments here are only on the safety aspects and what I see coming from extension services and the NCFHFP.
+First I’ll say I do not own this canner but I have used a friends.
+My comments here are based on that experience and on the safety aspects and what I see coming from extension services and the NCFHFP.
 I’m super hopeful!
 What I found was actually encouraging.

 Presto Electric Pressure Canner – link to purchase on Amazon